TymekDev/sendeR/README.md

 ### Planned features
-- `quick_send_message` - method for sending notifications in one line (client creation not required).
+- `quick_send_message` - method for sending messages in one line (client creation not required).
 Note: only for clients not requiring OAuth.
 - Searching system environment for required parameters during clients' construction if they are missing.